Martin Duncan

 Martin David Anson Duncan (born 12 July 1948) is an English director, actor, composer, and choreographer.
-Duncan was artistic director of the Nottingham Playhouse from 1994 to 1999 and joint artistic director of the Chichester Festival Theatre from 2003 to 2005 with Ruth Mackenzie and Steven Pimlott.
+Duncan was artistic director of Nottingham Playhouse from 1994 to 1999 and joint artistic director of Chichester Festival Theatre from 2003 to 2005 with Ruth Mackenzie and Steven Pimlott.
 He has composed the musical scores for over 50 theatre productions.

 After training at the London Academy of Music and Dramatic Art, Duncan began his career in repertory theatre in 1968.
 He continued to act on stage and screen until the late 1980s, becoming a director of theatre and opera.
 His many opera productions include performances at the Royal Opera House, Covent Garden, Scottish Opera, English National Opera, Glyndebourne Festival, Bayerische Staatsoper in Munich and the Berlin Staatsoper.

 Early life and education

 Duncan was born in Chelsea, London on 12 July 1948.
 He is the son of Margaret Elizabeth Duncan (née Thurlow) and Ronald Francis Hamilton Anson Duncan OBE, a Royal Naval captain and senior operations executive.
 Through his father, Duncan is a descendant of the British general Sir George Anson.
 He attended Durston House, a preparatory school in Ealing, and Westminster School from 1961 to 1966.
 While there, he was head of Wren's, one of the constituent school houses.